NMSU-Digital-Game-Design/game-jam-1-game-sandman-productions/README.md

 The player should feel a mix of curiosity and unease.
 As the game progresses, the player feels what it’s like to lose clarity and search for meaning.
 The experience should create tension but also a sense of reward when progress is made.

 ## Game Characters
-Player Character (PC): A protagonist struggling within their own mind.
+Player Character (PC): A protagonist struggling within their own mind.<br />
-Guide/Doctor (NPC): A figure that offers direction and context through dialogue.
+Guide/Doctor (NPC): A figure that offers direction and context through dialogue.<br />
-Obstacles: Manifestations of memories, hallucinations, and inner fears.
+Obstacles: Manifestations of memories, hallucinations, and inner fears.<br />

 ## Story
 The story revolves around a character navigating different states of their mind.
 With the guidance of a doctor, they confront past events and mental struggles across multiple levels.
 Each phase reveals more about the character’s inner world, leading toward resolution.